thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

   binding.

-In practice, non-const pointers and references in function parameters are most often used for the same purpose as Swift's `inout`, so it is desirable to map them to each other.
+In practice, non-const pointers and references in function parameters are most often used for the same purpose as Codira's `inout`, so it is desirable to map them to each other.

 ```c++